BUAnalytics/Swift/README.md

 ## Advanced

-The hostname defaults to the bu analytics server although we can change this if necessary.
+The hostname defaults to the BU Analytics server although we can change this if necessary.

 ```swift
 BUAPI.instance.url = "http://192.168.0.x"